MRE-Code-Hub/extract_loggernet/readme.md

 function.

 ## Installation and Setup
-- Clone the repo
+- Clone this repo and create a new conda environment from the `environment.yaml` file: `conda env create -f environment.yaml`.
-- Create a conda environment from the `environment.yaml` file: `conda env create -f environment.yaml`.
+- **Create a new `extract_loggernet_conf.yaml` file in the directory of the file you want to extract data from.** Pattern your conf file based on the `extract_loggernet_conf_example.yaml` file.

-- Activate the conda environment: `conda activate extract_loggernet`.
+## Usage
-- Create a new `extract_loggernet_conf.yaml` file in the directory of the file you want to extract data from.
-Pattern your conf file based on the `extract_loggernet_conf_example.yaml` file.
+Run from the terminal (EX: `./extract_loggernet.py /path/to/input/directory`),

-- Run `extract_loggernet` using `python3 extract_loggernet.py /path/to/input/directory`.
-You could also
+or

-import `extract_loggernet` as a python module and run it by calling the `process_file` function like so:
+Import as a python module and run it by calling the `process_file` function like so:

 ```
 from extract_loggernet import extract_loggernet